vinnyroca/CodeandMediaArt/docs/exercises/01_LightandColor.md

 ### Submit to Discord:

-1. An image of your abstract composition
+1. An image of your abstract composition (Right click > Save Image as...)
 2. Your p5 Edit link
 3. Text of your *Dividing the Light* instructions.